 According to the Loan Agreement of the Project, then Ministry of Water Supply and Drainage, presently the Ministry of City Planning and Water Supply is the Executing Agency and the National Water Supply and Drainage Board is the Implementing Agency of the Project.
 The objective of the Project is to improve the water supply service of the Greater Kandy and suburb areas.
 As per the Project cost estimate, the estimated total cost of the Project amounted to Japan Yen 4,664 million equivalent to Rs.
 4,164 million.
-Subsequently, the cost estimate had been revised up to Japan Yen 5,497 million equivalent to Rs.7,146 million due to additional works and price fluctuations.
-Out of that JapanYen 4,634 million equivalent to Rs.6,024 million was agreed to be provided by the Japan International Cooperation Agency and the balance sum of Japan Yen 863 million equivalent to Rs.1,122 million was agreed to be provided by the Government of Sri Lanka.
+Subsequently, the cost estimate had been revised up to JapanYen 5,497 million equivalent to Rs.7,146 million due to additional works and price fluctuations.
+Out of that, JapanYen 4,634 million equivalent to Rs.6,024 million was agreed to be provided by the Japan International Cooperation Agency.
 The Project commenced its activities on 30 March 2007 and scheduled to be completed by 30 September 2012.
-Subsequently, the period of the Project had been extended up to 20 June 2015.
+Subsequently, period of the Project had been extended twice upto 20 June 2017.